alakazamn/vext/README.md

 # Sparta-High-School-Robotics
-Code for learning and creating VEX based robots using C++
+Sample code and tutorials for learning how to use the IDE VEXcode and to code in C++